-Domestic violence becomes a workplace safety issue when an employee, or anyone with a familial or intimate relationship with an employee, engages in violent or threatening behavior designed to control or harm the person they're targeting.
+Domestic violence affects workplace safety when a worker, or anyone with a familial or intimate relationship with a worker, uses violent or threatening behavior designed to control or harm the person they're targeting.
 Domestic violence usually involves people with a pre-existing personal relationship, whether as family members, spouses, dating partners, or persons with a child in common.

 Sexual violence becomes a workplace threat when anyone who comes in contact with the workplace engages in sexually harassing or criminal acts.
-Sexual violence can be committed by someone known or unknown to the survivor: a family member, dating partner, coworker, supervisor, security guard, customer/client, member of the public on company property, or a stranger.
+Sexual violence can be committed by someone known or unknown to the person: a family member, dating partner, co-worker, supervisor, security guard, customer/client, member of the public on company property, or a stranger.
 Crimes of sexual violence are defined differently in every state, but include rape, incest, sexual touching, threats, sexual harassment, assaults, and batteries.

 Stalking often co-occurs with domestic violence or sexual violence.
-A stalker can be known or unknown to the survivor, and be a co-worker or client, a family member or intimate partner, an acquaintance or a stranger.
-The threat posed to the survivor and the workplace will depend upon the perpetrator and their actions.
+A stalker can be known or unknown to the person, and be a co-worker or client, a family member or intimate partner, an acquaintance or a stranger.
+The threat posed to the affected worker and the workplace will depend upon the perpetrator and their actions.

-Preventing an Incident
+Preventing an Incident: Conducting a Threat Assessment

-I. Conducting a Threat Assessment
+To protect against the harmful workplace impacts of domestic violence, sexual violence, and stalking, workplaces can engage in threat assessments, which are a set of strategies or pathways that provide information about individuals who may pose a risk to the workplace.

-To protect against the workplace impacts of domestic violence, sexual violence, and stalking, workplaces can engage in threat assessments, which are a set of strategies or pathways that provide information about individuals who may pose a risk to the workplace.
 Threat assessments can discern the:

-- A scan of security vulnerabilities (e.g., access points) - Exact nature and context of a threat and/or threatening behavior; - Identified target (general or specific); - · Apparent motivation behind the threat, and - A perpetrator's background, including work history, criminal record, mental health history, and past behavior on the job.
+- Potential security vulnerabilities (e.g., access points) - Exact nature and context of a threat and/or threatening behavior; - Identified target (general or specific); - Apparent motivation behind the threat, and - A perpetrator's background, including work history, criminal record, mental health history, and past behavior on the job.